danielaparker/jsoncons/README.md

     typedef basic_json<wchar_t,std::allocator<void>> wjson

 Note that the allocator type allows you to supply a custom allocator for dynamically allocated, fixed size small objects in the json container, the container rebinds it as necessay.
-For example, if you wish, you can use the boost pool allocator:
+For instance, you can use the boost `fast_pool_allocator`:

     #include <boost/pool/pool_alloc.hpp>
     #include "jsoncons/json.hpp"

+    typedef jsoncons::basic_json<char, boost::fast_pool_allocator<void>> myjson;

-    basic_json<char, boost::pool_allocator<void>> o;
+    myjson o;

     o.set("FirstName","Joe");
     o.set("LastName","Smith");